kanishka2023/SPACEBOARD/README.md

 ## What is this?

-Airboard turns your webcam into an air instrument.
+SPACEBOARD turns your webcam into an air instrument.
 It tracks your hands in real time, maps a pinch gesture to note-triggering, and synthesizes Sargam swaras (S R G m P D N — the Indian classical solfège, roughly analogous to Do Re Mi) live in the browser.
 No installs, no backend — it's a single `.html` file that runs entirely client-side.

 I built this because I wanted to see if the raga system — something I've always related to more by feel than by theory — could be played with gesture instead of a keyboard.
 Turns out, yes.
 And it's genuinely fun.